Player's Handbook: Dungeons & Dragons 3rd edition

+Dungeons & Dragons v3.5

 In July 2003, the rules were revised again to version 3.5 based on two years of player feedback.
 Revisions to the Player's Handbook included the classes becoming more balanced against each other.
-When asked about the changes from the prior Player's Handbook release, Skip Williams said "I think they range from the almost invisible (unless it affects your character directly) to the pretty radical," while Andy Collins replied "Well, I don't think I'd call any of the changes "radical."
+Andy Collins explained that he was originally put in charge of "evaluating the 3.0 Dungeon Master's Guide to see if there were places where the rules could stand any improvement or upgrades" as a "thought experiment for R&D"; however, by winter 2001, there was a shift to developing Dungeons & Dragons v3.5 to reflect the game's rapid evolution.
+Collins was put in charge of the Player's Handbook (2003) development with Rich Redman on the Dungeon Master's Guide (2003) and Skip Williams on the Monster Manual (2003).
+When asked about the changes from the prior Player's Handbook (2000) release, Williams said "I think they range from the almost invisible (unless it affects your character directly) to the pretty radical," while Collins replied "Well, I don't think I'd call any of the changes 'radical.'
 Even though some characters will undergo some significant changes, the aim is for the character to still feel like the same character, only with more interesting and balanced options."
-Andy Collins is credited for the Player's Handbook 3.5 revision.
-Cover art is by Henry Higginbotham, with interior art by Lars Grant-West, Scott Fischer, John Foster, Jeremy Jarvis, Todd Lockwood, David Martin, Wayne Reynolds, Arnie Swekel, and Sam Wood.
+Monte Cook, one of the lead designers of the 3rd Edition who left Wizards of the Coast in 2001, was critical of v3.5 in his review of the new core rulebooks – "this revision is too much, too soon.
+In fact, it's much more than just a 'revision.'
+That said, most of the changes it presents are good.
+The bad changes, thankfully, won't have a huge impact on your game".
+Cook claimed that this new edition "was motivated by financial need rather than by design need".

 May 2006 saw the release of the Player's Handbook II, designed to follow up the standard Player's Handbook.
 This book was designed by David Noonan.
 It contains four new classes, along with new spells, feats, and new role-playing options.
 Its cover pays homage to the 1st edition Player's Handbook.

 The 3.5 edition Player's Handbook was reproduced as a premium reprint on September 18, 2012.